 Schenker ultimately made his mark on the culinary scene with recette, the intimate, urban American restaurant which opened in New York’s West Village in January of 2010.
 Just months after its opening, recette received glowing two-star reviews from both the New York Times and New York magazine.
 Sam Sifton called recette one of his favorite newcomers of 2010, particularly noting Schenker’s Salt Cod Fritters as “one of the 15 best things” he ate in NYC in 2010.

 In April 2014, Schenker opened The Gander in the Flatiron District where he served a menu of sophisticated, yet casual, American dishes complimented by a deep international wine list.

 In addition to being twice-nominated James Beard award semifinalist, over the years Schenker has received a number of awards and accolades, including a spot on Forbes’ “30 Under 30” list in the food and wine industry in December 2011 and inclusion in Details magazine’s “America’s Best Young Chefs” list in August 2011.
 Schenker was also victorious in his battle on Food Network’s Iron Chef America in 2011.

 Most recently, Schenker opened 2 spring restaurant in Oyster Bay, New York.
 2 spring combines coastal American cuisine with modern sensibilities, highlighting fresh seafood & premium farm meats.
-The menu is complemented by an inspired raw bar, small bites, and seasonal produce sourced from Long Island’s North Fork.
 At 2 spring, Chef Jesse Schenker transforms familiar favorites and elevates them to a new level.
 The result is refined everyday elegance.